 A Big Year in Maine

 In one calendar year how many species of birds can you find in Maine?
 Ready, set, go!
-Doug Hitchcox will discuss from his person experience why everyone would benefit from doing a big year in Maine but no one ever should.
+Doug Hitchcox will discuss from his personal experience why everyone would benefit from doing a big year in Maine but no one ever should.

 Conservation and Advocacy